World's Largest Ski Resorts (Top 10)

 Park City

-Established in 1884 as a silver mining town, Park City has burgeoned into the largest ski area in the United States.
-Boasting 17 peaks and comprehensive resort amenities, it caters effortlessly to families.
-Beginners and children can explore gentle groomed trails in High Meadow Park, while thrill-seekers can navigate the bowls and chutes of Jupiter Peak and the double black terrain of McConkeys Bowl.
-For powder enthusiasts, Murdock Bowl is a must in optimal conditions.
-Conclude the day by skiing Home Run from the Silverlode Express to the base area, savoring the longest run at the resort spanning an impressive 3.5 miles.
+Founded in 1884 as a silver mining town, Park City has grown into the largest ski area in the United States.
+With 17 peaks and full resort amenities, it’s an easy pick for families.
+Beginners and kids can stick to the mellow groomers in High Meadow Park, while advanced skiers can chase bowls and chutes off Jupiter Peak and tackle the double-black terrain in McConkey’s Bowl.

 person wearing a yellow ski suit skiing deep powder in Whistler